Prices have risen slightly this year, but there aren’t many surprises for Medicare costs in 2020.

 Medicare Part D is an optional RX drug help that works with Medicare.
 People cannot be denied coverage due to health reasons.

-The annual deductible for Part D prescription drug coverage in a standalone Part D drug plan or a Medicare Advantage (Part C) plan is $435.
+The annual deductible for Part D prescription drug coverage in a standalone Part D drug plan cannot exceed $505.9

-Average Part D premiums are expected to fall to $30 in 2020.3 The average Part D premium has been between $30 and $35 per month for over a decade.
+Average Part D premiums are expected to increase to $43 in 2023.10 The average Part D premium has been between $30 and $35 per month for over a decade.

-The chart below shows your estimated prescription drug plan monthly adjustments (an additional amount based on income, that is added on top of the plan premium.)
+The chart below shows your estimated monthly prescription drug plan adjustments (an additional amount based on income added to the plan premium.)
 If your income is above a certain limit, you will pay an income-related monthly adjustment amount in addition to your plan premium.

 The Part D base premium is $32.74, a decrease of $0.45 from last year.
-This figure is used to estimate the Part D late enrollment penalty and the income-related monthly adjustment amounts listed in the table above.
+This figure estimates the Part D late enrollment penalty and the income-related monthly adjustment amounts listed in the table above.
 The national base beneficiary premium amount can change each year.